 I don’t think so – at least not what I know.
 Something I have noticed a lot over the years is that people generally underestimate the severity of T1D and are not aware of how dangerous it really can be.
 To be honest, I don’t think I ever took time off after a chaotic night or told colleagues that I need a break when my blood sugar was really low.
 I think it’s probably because I am somewhat afraid that people won’t take it seriously and silently judge me for it.
 This is definitely something I want to get better at.

-Does your diabetes ever come up in conversation in work or is it more kept to yourself?
+Does your diabetes ever come up in conversations at work or is it more something you keep to yourself?

-I am very open with my diabetes and for me, it is important that my boss and close co-workers know that I have type 1 diabetes.
+I am very open with my diabetes.
+For me, it is important that my boss and close co-workers know that I have type 1 diabetes.
 The topic usually comes up quite naturally, for example when I take insulin injections or when my Dexcom alarm goes off.
 I feel a lot more comfortable when people around me know about my disease and I usually bring it up quite quickly.

-What inspired you/pushed you to be vocal online about diabetes and your journey?
+What inspired you to be vocal online about diabetes and your journey?

 Do you feel self-advocacy in the community will change the overall perception of diabetes in society?

 I am sure that the online diabetes community contributes a lot to the overall perception of diabetes.
-However, I think it would be too optimistic to assume that this alone can change stereotypes and prejudices in the whole society.
-We’ve come a long way but there’s still a lot of work to be done.
+However, I think it would be too optimistic to assume that this alone can change stereotypes and prejudices in society.
+We’ve come a long way but there’s still work to be done.

 What’s your biggest piece of advice for anyone experiencing problems at work due to their chronic illness?

-As I’ve never really experienced troubles at work due to my T1D I will be very careful with answering this question.
+I’ve never experienced troubles at work because of my T1D, so I will be very careful with answering this question.
 I think, something which helps is finding a colleague you trust and you feel like you can talk about the issue.
-In the best case, you’ll have an open conversation about what went wrong and what can be improved, but again – I can’t really speak from experience here.
-Anyway, nobody should experience discrimination at the workplace due to a chronic illness!
+In the best case, you’ll have an open conversation about what went wrong and what can be improved.
+But again – I can’t really speak from experience here.
+Nobody should experience discrimination at the workplace due to a chronic illness.

 How are you doing?

 Thanks for asking – I am fine.
-I am currently writing my master thesis at university and excited about what comes next, even if that is very uncertain at the moment.
-At the same time, Covid is definitely taking its toll on me from time to time and I really can’t wait until I will be able to hug all my friends again and go a little bit back to normal.
+I am currently writing my master thesis at university and excited about what comes next.
+Even if that is uncertain at the moment.
+Covid is definitely taking its toll on me from time to time.
+I can’t wait until I can hug my friends again and go a little bit back to normal.